Smooth structures on non-orientable $4$-manifolds via twisting operations

 {$\{vbais, rtorres\}$@sissa.it}

 \subjclass[2020]{Primary 57R55; Secondary 57K40, 57R40}

-\emph{Abstract}: Four observations compose the main results of this note.
+\emph{Abstract}: Five observations compose the main results of this note.
 The first records the existence of a smoothly embedded 2-sphere $S$ inside $\R P^2\times S^2$ such that performing a Gluck twist on $S$ produces a manifold $Y$ that is homeomorphic but not diffeomorphic to the total space of the non-trivial 2-sphere bundle over the real projective plane $S(2\gamma \oplus \R)$.
 The second observation is that there is a 5-dimensional cobordism with a single 2-handle between the 4-manifold $Y$ and a mapping torus that was used by Cappell-Shaneson to construct an exotic $\R P^4$.
 This construction of $Y$ is similar to the one of the Cappell-Shaneson homotopy 4-spheres.
 The third observation is that twisting an embedded real projective plane inside $Y$ produces a manifold that is homeomorphic but not diffeomorphic to the circle sum of two copies of $\R P^4$.
-Knotting phenomena of 2-spheres in non-orientable 4-manifolds that stands in glaring contrast with known phenomena in the orientable domain is pointed out in the fourth observation.
+The fourth observation records new examples of pairs of homeomorphic but not diffeomorphic closed 4-manifolds with Euler characteristic one.
+These include the total space of the nontrivial $\R P^2$-bundle over $\R P^2$.
+Knotting phenomena of 2-spheres in non-orientable 4-manifolds that stands in glaring contrast with known phenomena in the orientable domain is pointed out in the fifth observation.